jce10/SPS_CATRiNA_EventBuilder/README.md

 # SPS-SABRE Data Analysis Package
 Version 4
-This is a software package designed to help experimenters analyze data from SPS-SABRE at FSU.
+This is a software package designed to help experimenters analyze data from SPS-CATRiNA at FSU.
+It is built off the SPS_SABRE_EventBuilder.
+Version 4.
 It can convert CoMPASS data to ROOT, sort the data in time, build events, perform preliminary analysis, and provide basic plots.

 ## Installation
+To clone the repository use `git clone --recursive https://github.com/sesps/SPS_SABRE_EventBuilder.git`.
+The recursive flag is important; this tells github to pull all submodules associated with the repository.

 To build and install the event builder, the CMake build system is used.
 To build, simply run the following commands from the SPS_SABRE_EventBuilder directory:
 ```
 mkdir build